The Tristangate Dispute

 The original award and multiple subsequent court orders compelling Kazakhstan to pay the award are now final, binding and non-appealable yet the Kazakh authorities are continuing a litigation fight that they have already lost.

-For more than seven years, Kazakhstan has refused to compensate the owners and international bondholders of Tristan Oil, a company which had been set up primarily to fund oil and gas projects in Kazakhstan and whose assets were illegally nationalized by the Government of Kazakhstan in July 2010.
+For more than eight years, Kazakhstan has refused to compensate the owners and international bondholders of Tristan Oil, a company which had been set up primarily to fund oil and gas projects in Kazakhstan and whose assets were illegally nationalized by the Government of Kazakhstan in July 2010.
 This website provides a detailed background on the dispute and this specific abuse of foreign investors’ rights in Kazakhstan.

 In December 2013, an international arbitration tribunal constituted under the rules of the Arbitration Institute of the Stockholm Chamber of Commerce awarded approximately US$ 500 million to the owners of Tristan Oil under the auspices of the Energy Charter Treaty (ECT), which is designed to protect foreign investors in energy sectors of signatory countries including Kazakhstan.
 To date, no payments have been made to discharge the award and over US$ 540 million is now due (including legal cost awards).